NAK-DT/NAK-DT/README.md

 ## Hi, I'm Nak 👋👨‍💻

 I'm a Computer Science & Engineering graduate student specializing in Artificial Intelligence.
 I'm passionate about machine learning, I try to stay in touch with the new trends.
-Right now, I'm currently doing a master's thesis on a machine learning framework, Deep Forest, it replicates the structure of a DNN with the neurons as tree ensembles instead.
+Right now, I'm currently doing a master's thesis on a machine learning framework, Deep Forest, it's a tree-based ensemble method that uses a cascade of random forests to refine feature representations, mimicking depth without neural networks or backpropagation.

 ## 🌐 Socials: